ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 Now a little more in detail:
 Transactions are broadcasted to the network for miners to __mine__.
 They assess the non-validated transactions on the memory pool by solving a mathematical puzzle.
-A miner builds a block containing all transactions, a proof of work that the puzzle was solved and a link to the previous block.
+A miner builds a block containing all transactions, a proof of work that the puzzle was solved(__merkle root hash__) and a link to the previous block.
-A block is contains following items: A hash to the previous block, a timestamp, a nonce and a root hash.
+A block also contains following items: A hash to the previous block, a timestamp, a nonce and a root hash().
-The nonce specify that the root hash must start with a specified number, like 4 leading zero’s.
+The nonce number specifies that the root hash must start with a specified number, like 4 leading zero’s.
 The hash root is build through a valid merkle tree.
 It hashes the transactions.
 Then hashes the hashes of 2 transactions to create a new hash.